StacieL/doc/docs/CustomizeWithXcode-iOSProjectCustomization.md

 Those yellow lines represent contraints which are no longer valid.

 ## STEP 3.
-UPDATE PROFILE PICTURE CONSTRAINTS
+Update profile picture constraints

 To vertically align the picture in the center in the Superview (view which contains it), we need to delete the existing constraints and add new ones.